 You can also study this course:

-Develop your own unique style and bring your designs to life with our BA (Hons) in Textile Design.
+Develop your own unique style and bring your designs to life with our Textile Design degree.
 With a focus on craftsmanship and innovation, this course will enable you to develop hands-on skills and equip you to be a successful designer.
 If you want to make your mark on the textile industry, this course can help get you there.

-Benefit from our state-of-the-art Red Shed facilities and experienced lecturers to help you create your designs and creative ideas.
+Benefit from our state-of-the-art fashion and textile studios and experienced lecturers to help you create your designs and creative ideas.
 As well as this, you’ll have the opportunity to work closely with designers through work placements and guest workshops.

 BNU has been a great place to study, and being in the Red Shed Studios has been a great experience; having such a huge space to work and make in is a real privilege.
 The live projects have really given me a clear view of the industry, it has definitely opened doors for me regarding my future.Szilvia Burrows